-To configure your timesheet settings, head to Settings > General > Timesheets (tab)
+To configure your timesheet settings, go to Settings > General Settings > Timesheet tab:

 Whether you pay to the minute or the nearest 15, Tanda is able to apply rounding to clock-ins and clock-outs to reflect how your business pays staff.

-When you first create your Tanda account, these settings are by default configured to round the times within 15 minutes of the rostered time and to apply smart clock-in settings.
-You can adjust this by heading to Settings > General Settings > Timesheets.
+When you first create your Tanda account, these settings are configured by default to round the times within 15 minutes of the rostered time and to apply smart clock-in settings

 There are three ways you can configure rounding: